CPSC 405 Syllabus

 - See Lab Submissions for the details of submitting labs.

-- Each team member must submit labs on Canvas, and the submission must show the lab solution running on their own computing device.
+- Students must submit labs on Canvas, and the submission must show the lab solution running on their own computing device.

 - A class lab day is when we spend the first half of a class on a lecture and the second half of a class starting a lab.
-You have dedicated time to collaborate with your teammate, ask me for help, and work on the lab.
+You have dedicated time to collaborate with others in our class, ask me for help, and work on the lab.
 Most class lab days are on Thursdays.
+Often students leave when we have class lab time, which surprises me.
+When I was in college, I always used my extra class time wisely, which meant I lessened my after class study time.
+I have discovered that students who remain for our lab time, use their time wisely, and ask questions; typically learn more.

 - Labs are due at 8:00AM one week after we start them in class.
 For example, when starting Lab util on Thursday Jan 23, it is due at 8:00AM on Thursday Jan 30.